County - City Building

 Through the combined efforts of the City Council and County Commissioners, voter approval was received in 1965 for the construction of a building to house both governments.
 Designed by two local architectural firms, the County-City Building was completed

 Erected 1970 by Lincoln Bar Association Nebraska State Historical Society.
 (Marker Number 105.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Nebraska Governor's Residence (approx. 0.4 miles away); U.S. Post Office and Courthouse (Old City Hall) (approx. 0.4 miles away); The Ferguson House (approx. half a mile away); Original Site of St. Paul Methodist Church (approx. half a mile away); Lincoln's Founding Block (approx. half a mile away); Nebraska Statehood Memorial (approx. half a mile away); Humane Society Fountain (approx. 0.6 miles away); The Nebraska State Historical Society (approx. 0.7 miles away).
+The Nebraska Governor's Residence (approx. 0.4 miles away); Artesian Well Fountain (approx. 0.4 miles away); U.S. Post Office and Courthouse (Old City Hall) (approx. 0.4 miles away); The Ferguson House (approx. half a mile away); Historic Haymarket District (approx. half a mile away); Original Site of St. Paul Methodist Church (approx. half a mile away); Lincoln's Founding Block (approx. half a mile away); Nebraska Statehood Memorial (approx. half a mile away).
 Touch for a list and map of all markers in Lincoln.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 12, 2015, by Pat Filippone of Stockton, California.
-This page has been viewed 205 times since then and 15 times this year.
+It was originally submitted on September 12, 2015, by Pat Filippone of Stockton, California.
+This page has been viewed 259 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on September 12, 2015, by Pat Filippone of Stockton, California.
 4. submitted on September 14, 2015. • Bill Pfingsten was the editor who published this page.